httpie/cli/README.rst

 If you find yourself manually constructing URLs with querystring parameters on the terminal, you may appreciate the ``param==value`` syntax for appending URL parameters.

 With that, you don't have to worry about escaping the ``&`` separators for your shell.
-Also, special characters in parameter values, will also automatically escaped (HTTPie otherwise expects the URL to be already escaped).
-To search for ``HTTPie logo`` on Google Images you could use this command:
+Additionally, any special characters in the parameter name or value get automatically URL-escaped (as opposed to parameters specified in the full URL, which HTTPie doesn’t modify).

 .. code-block:: bash

-    $ http www.google.com search=='HTTPie logo' tbm==isch
+    $ http https://api.github.com/search/repositories q==httpie per_page==1

 .. code-block:: http

-    GET /?search=HTTPie+logo&tbm=isch HTTP/1.1
+    GET /search/repositories?q=httpie&per_page=1 HTTP/1.1